August 17, 2020

 Dear Parent or Guardian:

 In my position this year, I will teach all Algebra I classes, one section of Algebra II, and College Algebra.
 I look forward to working with your child this year.
 In addition to being a teacher, I am a wife and mother.
-I have a 10th grader this year, Sarah, and my husband, Eli, works for Iowa Park CISD in the transportation department.
+I have an 11th grader this year, Sarah, and my husband, Eli, works for Iowa Park CISD in the transportation department.

 If you have any questions, please contact me at school by phone or email.
 My contact information is provided below.
 Also, you will be able to find all of this information on my webpage.